GiuseppeSoriano/MoodPilot/Prototype/FER/Models/Info.md

 - **Customizable Inputs**: The function accepts both video file inputs and live camera feeds.
 If the input is `"camera"`, the function will access the webcam for live processing.

 - **Smoothing**: For more stable emotion predictions, recent predictions are smoothed.
 A buffer of previous results is maintained, and the most frequent emotion and average confidence are used for the final output.
+Note that this smoothing process is not applied to EmoNet.

 ### **Functionality of `process_video`**